 - Roasted Poblano, Corn and Potato Chowder with Bacon and Gouda Cheese

 - Chorizo, Kale and Sweet Potato Stew

-Helpful Tools and Equipment to make Spicy Kale, Butternut Squash and Lentil Soup with Bacon (Affiliate Links):
+Kale Butternut Squash and Lentil Soup with Bacon

 - 1 cup brown lentils